shankyty/booknotes/system-design/system-design-interview/chapter06/README.md

 This makes it so requests are distributed uniformly across all servers.
 However, whenever new servers are added or removed, the result of the above equation is very different, meaning that a lot of requests will get rerouted across servers.

+>[!NOTE]
-This causes a lot of cache misses as clients will be connected to new instances which will have to fetch the user data from cache all over again.
+>This causes a lot of cache misses as clients will be connected to new instances which will have to fetch the user data from cache all over again.

 # Consistent hashing
 Consistent hashing is a technique which allows only a K/N servers to be remapped whenever N changes, where K is the number of keys.